Frequently Asked Questions

 If a staff person exhibits symptoms, they will be asked to leave school and call their healthcare provider immediately.
 We will monitor the staff person’s health conditions as appropriate.

 For more information, please contact your healthcare provider or the Florida Department of Health COVID-19 hotline at 1-866-779-6121.

 In the event the Department of Health determines a school must closed, how will students receive instruction?

 The district has a digital learning plan in place in the unlikely event the Department of Health determines that we must close a school.
 This is similar to the digital learning plan we would implement in the event of hurricane-related closures.

 If a school closes for less than 5 days, then teachers will post lessons on the student portal FOCUS for students to complete and post.

 If a school closes for more than 5 days, teachers will use a software called Microsoft Teams to ensure no disruption in learning.

 Digital Learning for Students

-- WiFi Access: Thanks to Spectrum, free WiFi will be provided to all students.
+- WiFi Access: Thanks to Spectrum, WiFi will be provided to all students.
 For students to enroll, they will need to call 1-844-488-8395.
 All installation fees will be waived for new student households.
 WiFi hotspots across Spectrum’s footprint will also be available for public use.

 Student State Assessments